 Prior topics can be seen from the presentations posted to our Blackboard site as well as several prior course papers, also in Blackboard.
 Some students have written library research papers with topics such as academic motivation, cartoon violence, emotional intelligence, coach-player interaction, bullying, and cross-cultural differences in social cognition.
 Others (sometimes—but far from always—more advanced graduate students) have conducted a short survey, small experiment or observational design.
 Examples here include observing parent-child interaction at supermarket checkouts or during games, observing conformity in the "upward gaze" experiment replication, nonverbal communication in counseling sessions and perceived counselor competence, seeing how social factors influence the return of a "lost wallet," conformity in aerobics classes, or how watching cartoons or children's comedies affects preschoolers.
-One counseling student's Social Psychology paper won a graduate student poster prize at the 2011 American Psychological Association meetings.
+One advanced counseling student's Social Psychology paper won a graduate student poster prize at the 2011 American Psychological Association meetings.
 Last year, two students did an excellent critical review of the "Hawthorn effect".
-Maybe this year it will be YOUR turn to win an award at your professional association!
+Maybe this year it will be YOUR turn to win an award or present at your professional association!

 Our website “The Good Paper” in the ASSIGNMENTS folder (and HERE) in Blackboard outlines some of the rubrics for an excellent paper.

 Please run your first draft (or your final draft if you don't do a first draft) through turnitin (available in Blackboard) to submit your Project.
 I will need the entire turnitin receipt.

 is a bit rocky.
 It absolutely happens to everyone!
 And the rewrites

 The draft option (Milestone 3) allows you to rewrite your paper for a higher grade.
 ONLY the higher grade counts toward your final grade!